Juan-Nathan/wvs-confidence-analysis/README.md

 ### 2. Focus Country (Romania) vs. All Others
 - Compared Romania's participant attributes against the other countries.
 - Fitted separate linear models for Romania and for all other countries combined to predict confidence in institutions using participant attributes.
-- Identified top predictors and their strength (using Adjusted R²).
+- Identified top predictors and their strength (using adjusted R²).

 ### 3. Focus Country vs. Cluster of Similar Countries
-- Clustered countries using 11 external indicators:
+- Clustered countries using hierarchical clustering (Ward's method) based on 11 external indicators:
   - GDP per capita
   - Fertility rate
   - CO₂ emissions